WPC-Systems-Ltd/WPC_CSharp_driver_release/README.md

 - Ports 0 & 1 are available for `DO`
 - Port 2 is available for `UART`

-## License

-**WPC CSharp driver** is licensed under an MIT-style license see [LICENSE](https://github.com/WPC-Systems-Ltd/WPC_CSharp_driver_release/blob/main/LICENSE).
+**WPC Python driver release** is licensed under an MIT-style license see [LICENSE](https://github.com/WPC-Systems-Ltd/WPC_CSharp_driver_release/blob/main/LICENSE).
 Other incorporated projects may be licensed under different licenses.
 All licenses allow for non-commercial and commercial use.